-As the executor of your aunt’s will, you’re essentially responsible for winding up her affairs after she dies – says professionals in Cape Cod practicing estate planning attorneys.
+As the executor of your aunt’s will, you’re essentially responsible for winding up her affairs after she dies.
 While this may sound simple enough, you need to be aware that the job can be time consuming and difficult, depending on the complexity of her financial and family situation.
+People can check out attorneys help with estate planning claims, to solve their estate planning and other difficulties.
 Some of the duties required include:

-• Filing court papers to start the probate process (this is generally required by law to determine the will’s validity).
+• Filing court papers to start the probate process with the help of a probate lawyer (this is generally required by law to determine the will’s validity).

-• Using her estate’s funds to pay bills, including taxes, funeral costs, etc.
+• Using her estate’s funds to pay bills, including taxes, funeral costs, flat grave markers, etc.

 • Handling details like terminating her credit cards and notifying banks and government agencies like Social Security and the post office of her death.

 • Preparing and filing her final income tax returns.

 • Distributing assets to the beneficiaries named in her will.